 Saving Wisconsin's bats

 Bats are a vital part of many ecosystems.
 They are pollinators and seed-disperser for many plants.
-Bats are major consumers of agricultural and forest pests, and as predators of biting insects.
-Bats also play an important role in reducing risks of insect-borne diseases such as West Nile Virus.
+Bats are major consumers of agricultural and forest pests, and predators of biting insects.
+Bats also play an important role in reducing risks of insect-borne diseases such as the West Nile Virus.
 Cave bat populations in Wisconsin have been in rapid decline since 2014 due to the discovery of a devastating fungal disease that causes extensive mortality in cave-dwelling bats.

 The fungal disease was first discovered in New York in 2006, has spread across the U.S. and reached Wisconsin in 2014.
 The fungal disease, known as white-nose syndrome (WNS), has caused the most precipitous decline of North American wildlife in recorded history.
 Since it was discovered, WNS has affected many species of cave-hibernating bats in the U.S. and Canada, causing declines approaching 100% in some populations.
-The WNS poses a severe threat to all four of Wisconsin’s cave bat species: big brown bat, little brown bat, northern long-eared bat and eastern pipistrelle.
+The WNS poses a severe threat to all four of Wisconsin’s cave bat species: big brown bat, little brown bat, northern long-eared bat and tricolored bat.

 - Subscribe to receive Bat Program updates

 Stay on top of the latest research, follow the progress of Wisconsin's bat monitors and get the dates of our next bat festival.
 News and events are directed to your inbox from the Wisconsin Bat Program.